ping-localhost/merle-craft/content/posts/claiming-land/index.md

 toc = true
 +++

-When claiming land you must have a minimum of a 9×9 area of blocks selected.
+When claiming land you must have a minimum of 50 blocks selected.
 Anything less is too small and will not be accepted when attempting to claim.
 All claims go from Bedrock to the Sky Limit.

-If, somehow, after reading this guide you are still unable to claim and protect your land, then please message a staff member and we will do our best to help you!
+If, somehow, after reading this guide you are still unable to claim and protect your land, then please message a staff member, and we will do our best to help you!

 ## Claiming a piece of land